- Do I have to attend Orientation?

 Your parents, spouses or other significant people in your life are not required to attend, but many do attend and we have programs specifically targeted to them at each orientation.
 We know how valuable they are to your success and that is why we have created programs for them.
-Parents are also given the opportunity to stay overnight in a residence hall at the first year student overnight programs should they feel inclined.
-Other local hotel options are available for them as well.
+Local hotel options are available for family members who choose to stay overnight.
 Please check our website for details.

 Do I have to pay any additional fees for Orientation?

 Every student whether they are freshmen or transfer pay an orientation fee which is built into their first term at the University.
 New students pay it as part of their admission deposit.
 No refunds are provided for simply not attending as we prepare several programs all summer and expect you to take advantage of one of them.
 There is an additional fee of $30.00 per student who stay as part of the Overnight program.
 The fee supports the evening activities and helps us prepare the residence halls for your visit.
 Transfer students are not provided this opportunity in their program.